pglim/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
+### 7. The values do not differ from the estimates from the first part of the assignment.
+There isnt much impact of imputing missing data on the estimates of the total daily number of steps

 ## Are there differences in activity patterns between weekdays and weekends?

-### A new factor variable in the dataset with two levels - "weekday" and "weekend"
-### indicating whether a given date is a weekday or weekend day.
+### 1. A new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day

 ```r
 DayType <- function(Date) {